bchui2d/pokedex/README.md

 # PokeDex

-In this Project I created a PokeDex similar to show relevant information of Pokemon.
+I created a web application to showcase pokemon in a digital encylopedia format.
 Information is provided through an API from [pokeapi](https://pokeapi.co).

 ## Technologies